DylanPageot/DocumentationAddonsScripts/paid-scripts/madonnedoj/installation.md

 ### Step 1: Download the Resource

-Download the `mg-dojscript` resource and place it in your server's `resources` folder.
+Download the `MS_MaodonneDOJ` resource and place it in your server's `resources` folder.

 ```
 resources/
-  └── mg-dojscript/
+  └── MS_MaodonneDOJ/
 ```

 ### Step 2: Import the Database